spotlightpa/poor-richard/content/news/2021-12-22-SPLMAPTOOL.md

 <script src="https://www.spotlightpa.org/embed.js" async></script><div data-spl-embed-version="1" data-spl-src="https://www.spotlightpa.org/embeds/donate/?eyebrow_text=SUPPORT%20SPOTLIGHT%20PA&cta_text=YES%2C%20TRIPLE%20MY%20GIFT&teaser_text=Support%20Spotlight%20PA's%20vital%20investigative%20journalism%20for%20Pennsylvania%20and%20for%20a%20limited%20time%2C%20all%20gifts%20will%20be%20TRIPLED."></div>

-<i>About the data: The Legislative Reapportionment Commission provided </i><a href="https://www.redistricting.state.pa.us/maps/"><i>preliminary map files</i></a><i>.
+<i>About the data: The Legislative Reapportionment Commission provided </i><a href="https://www.redistricting.state.pa.us/maps/"><i>map files</i></a><i> for the state House and Senate.
 Unlike a decade ago, the panel drew new districts using data that reallocated incarcerated people with a sentence under 10 years to the district of their last known home address.</i>

+The previous congressional map file came from the LRC.
+The files for the new congressional map were submitted during a court case and made publicly available.

 <i>The </i><a href="https://redistrictingdatahub.org/"><i>Redistricting Data Hub</i></a><i> provided voter registration data as of August 2021, and Peter Horton cleaned and reformatted census data used to conduct this analysis.
 This analysis also used data from </i><a href="https://davesredistricting.org/maps#home"><i>Dave’s Redistricting</i></a><i>.</i>